Near Otter Rock in Lincoln County, Oregon — The American West (Northwest)

 2. Cape Foulweather’s Look-Out Observatory.

-Workers had several obstacles to overcome in building on (Submitted on February 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+Workers had several obstacles to overcome in building on the triangular point on the southwest corner of the promontory; the steepness of the hillside, with the Pacific Ocean (Submitted on February 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 3. Oregon History: Some Came by Sea.